 The answer depends on the length of the break.
 If the break is 5 weeks (35 calendar days) or less, the student remains in FICA exempt status.
 If the break is greater than 5 weeks (35 calendar days), the FICA exemption is lost during the break if the student does not meet the enrollment criteria.
 The length of the break is counted from the campus’ published date for semester closing.

-8. Does a student lose the exemption if he/she works 40 hours or more a week over breaks of less than 35 days?
+- Does a student lose the exemption if they work 40 hours or more a week over breaks of less than 35 days?

-9. If a student earns over a specific dollar amount, does he/she lose the FICA exemption?
+- If a student earns over a specific dollar amount, do they lose the FICA exemption?

 No. The FICA exemption is not dependent on amount of earnings.
 There is no limitation on the amount of earnings.

-10. Is a student considered to be regularly attending classes if he/she is taking independent study or correspondence courses?
+- Is a student considered to be regularly attending classes if they are taking independent study or correspondence courses?

-A student may satisfy the requirement of “regularly attending classes” if all of his / her coursework is independent study or correspondence courses as long as there is a meaningful component of face to face instruction.
+A student may satisfy the requirement of “regularly attending classes” if all of their coursework is independent study or correspondence courses as long as there is a meaningful component of face to face instruction.
 If the student’s entire enrollment for a semester is independent study or correspondence courses, and all of that instruction is on-line, the student cannot qualify for exemption from FICA.

 The criteria will be checked once each semester as of the end of the drop/add period for that semester.